 Boreas supports a ANPP number of packets providing extensive functionality.
-However for the majority of users the easiest approach is to configure Boreas using the web UI or Boreas Manager software and then support only the single system state packet shown in 11.4.1 System State Packet.
-Advanced functionality can be added as required through the other packets.
+However for the majority of users the easiest approach is to configure Boreas using the web UI or Boreas Manager software and then support only the single system state packet shown in <a href="https://doi.org/10.21/20.